 Before you go shopping, you should remember, the size of your living space affects its performance.
 Be sure to do an assessment of your house by looking at its size, building materials, and the place where the router will be located.

-Insulated walls and floors, glass, and solid brick will also affect the performance of your wireless router.
+Insulated walls and floors, glass, and solid brick will also affect the performance of your device.
 Even uninsulated floors and doors can cause signal degradation, and the more walls the worse for the signal.

 If you live in a large house with many rooms and floors, you’ll want the best range wireless router with strong data throughput at a distance.
-Don’t forget to place the router in a central location, which will help ensure its signal is strong for all devices.
+Don’t forget to place it in a central location, which will help ensure its signal is strong for all devices.

 For a small apartment, distance won’t play as big a role, but you’ll still need to consider all the walls and doors around.

 Finding the best wireless router is not a simple task.
-Routers are surprisingly complicated machines, and it’s not easy to know what you, as a consumer, need from it.
+These are surprisingly complicated machines, and it’s not easy to know what you, as a consumer, need from it.

-When trying to balance the technical needs of your wireless router with your budget, it may be tempting to go for a router that is top-of-the-line and has more than you need, or even to go for the bargain model that can’t handle your network use.
+When trying to balance the technical needs of your device with your budget, it may be tempting to go for a product that is top-of-the-line and has more than you need, or even to go for the bargain model that can’t handle your network use.

 There is no “perfect” router that will fit every consumer.
-However, this list of the best wireless routers contains models for technical virtuosos as well as for the most budget conscious consumers.
+However, this list of the best ones contains models for technical virtuosos as well as for the most budget conscious consumers.

 What is WiGig?